ondrej-ivanko/applifting/README.md

 ```
 - First commands start new Django project and second one new app (avoid calling your application an `app` - It confuses Django on some occasions depending on IDEs.
 You might have to rewrite some files.)

 You should create .env file in root folder or your project which acts as storage for env variables that is easy to maintain and should be gitignored.
 It can hold `secrets` like password to your DB and django project SECRET KEY and other secrets.
-In production your should use Key/Management system.
-I have used python-dotenv library in settings.py only for ilustration how it works.
+In production your should use Key/Management system or if hosted on PaaS servers than set it up in settings off your platform and application.
+I'm using python-dotenv library for local developement.

 # Running local server and migrations